MARCH 11, 2020: “The Brighter Side Of Grey” …

 {Five Finger Death Punch}

-If you know me well, you know that grey is my favorite color, which is evident in my predominately “black and white” or “nothing but grey” artwork.
-What’s interesting about this one is how poignantly it reflects upon the mental illness I fought so hard to overcome for the better part of my life, long before it was diagnosed.
-My disease imprisoned me in the dichotomy of black and white thinking and held me for ransom in the compartmentalized boxes of my mind where I stored all my pain and trauma.
-Before I put went into remission, I was unable to accept people, situations, emotions, or behaviors as anything other than “good or bad”, “right or wrong”, or “one way or the other”.
-MY ENTIRE WORLD WAS BLACK AND WHITE AND THERE WAS NO ROOM FOR THE GREY!
+My disease imprisoned me in dichotomous thinking and held me for ransom in the little boxes inside my mind where I stored all my pain and trauma.
+Before I put it into remission, I was unable to accept people, situations, emotions, or behaviors as anything other than “good or bad”, “right or wrong”, or “one way or the other”.
+My entire life was black and white with no room for the grey!
 I had a defensive view of both the positive and negative qualities of myself and everyone else, and there was no way for my broken psyche to allow anything in between to exist in one cohesive space.

 How did this happen?

-It is believed that “splitting” is the result of severe emotional and psychological abuse from my childhood, and I tend to agree.
-You see, I was raised in a conditionally based system of love and acceptance.
+It’s often been suggested that my “splitting” was the result of severe emotional trauma and psychological abuse from my childhood.
+I tend to agree.
+You see, I was raised in a works and deeds based system of love and acceptance.
 If I was “good”, I was praised, affirmed, and rewarded.
-If I was “bad”, I was admonished, punished, and rejected.
-They’d “wash their hands of me” when I screwed up or failed to follow the rules, and ZERO was there validation or consideration of my feelings.
-So, my mind would “split” as I desperately attempted to shield myself from the constant fear of being abandoned, betrayed, or eviscerated by anyone who claimed to love me.
+If I was “bad“, I was admonished, punished, and rejected.
+They’d “wash their hands of me” when I screwed up or failed to follow the rules, with zero validation or consideration of my feelings.
+My mind would “split” as I desperately attempted to shield myself from the constant fear of being abandoned, betrayed, or eviscerated by anyone who claimed to love me.
+While I don’t believe these traumas were inflicted intentionally, they were real nonetheless, as was the effect they had on my psyche.
+For years in the wake of not only my broken childhood, but in the wake of my self-inflicted destruction, I felt alone and voiceless, regardless of the people who appeared to be standing beside me.
+As such, I, myself, attempted suicide on November 8, 1996 and lived to tell about it.
+But I’ve digressed …

 For more than four decades, I lived a black and white existence with no room for the grey I knew I needed but didn’t know how to connect with.
 The grey is where I found all my truths.
-As I look back at this picture now, I’m filled with the most unbelievable solace you can imagine.
-It reminds me of just how far I’ve come, that it was always supposed to be this way, and that there is always a “Brighter Side Of Grey”.
-I’m not gonna lie … it is now my final wish that when it’s time for me to move along, this is the last song I’ll hear as they bid me farewell.
+As I look back at this picture now, I’m filled with the most unbelievable solace imagineable.
+It reminds me of just how far I’ve come, that it was always supposed to be this way, and that there’s always a brighter side to all of this bittersweet and beautiful grey.